bvcyber/Burp-API-Spec-Parser/README.md

 > **Transform API specs into ready-to-test requests in seconds.** Start pentesting directly from specs.
-Import OpenAPI, Swagger, or AWS JSON API specs directly into Burp.
+Import OpenAPI, Swagger, MCP, or AWS JSON API specs directly into Burp.
 Send all APIs to Repeater, Intruder, Sitemap, and more with a single-click.

 <div align="center">